icub-tech-iit/documentation/docs/icub_sensors/sensors.md

 ### ControlBoards

 The `ControlBoard` functionality is exposed via the [`controlBoard_nws_yarp`](https://www.yarp.it/latest/classControlBoard__nws__yarp.html) device.
-It can be used to get and set input-output quantities associated to the part's joints.
+It can be used to get and set input-output quantities associated to the part's joints, by communicating with the ETH boards of the robot.

 For each part, there will be a `controlBoard_nws_yarp` device that will open the following YARP ports: